mattporritt/moodle-search_elastic/README.md

 This plugin allows Moodle to use Elasticsearch as the search engine for Moodle's Global Search.

+The following features are provided by this plugin:

+* Multiple versions of Elasticsearch
+* File indexing
+* Request signing, compatable with Amazon Web Services (AWS)

 ## Installation
 **NOTE:** Complete all of these steps before trying to enable the Global Search functionality in Moodle.